Protect dog paws on hot pavements featured image

 Moisturizing dog paws for protection

-3. Moisturize Dog Paws Before Walking on Hot Pavements
+3. Always Moisturize Dog Paws

-Minor injuries make canines more prone to getting their paws burned, leading to significant problems in the future.
+Minor injuries can make canines more prone to getting their paws burned, leading to significant problems in the future.

 Dog Shoes for Paw Protection